justicephysics/humanos2.0/retired-contributors.md

 Because the world is at a crossroads.
 The Canal Dogma has brought us to the edge of collapse — climate, inequality, technological feudalism.
 The old institutions are too slow, too compromised, or too invested in the narrow canal to lead the change.

-The Virtual Nalanda is the democratic alternative.
+The Justice Physics Nalanda is the democratic alternative.
 It is small now — a seed.
 But with your help, it can grow into the new Nalanda, the new Takshashila, the global university that produces the Warrior‑Engineers who will build the Space State.

 **This is your chance to shape the civilization that will outlast the feudal lords.
 Not with money or power, but with wisdom.**